phillwatson/one-stop/README.md

 module `lib-module`.
 The exception to this is the event libraries; which are grouped under the parent module `event-module`.

-As mush as possible, framework (e.g. Quarkus) specific code is kept to the outer layers of the application.
-This is to allow the services to be easily ported to other frameworks (e.g. Micrnauts, Spring Boot).
+As much as possible, framework specific code (e.g. Quarkus) is kept to the outer layers of the application.
+This is to allow the services to be easily ported to other frameworks (e.g. Micronauts, Spring Boot).
 Where framework specific code has been used, it's exposure to the rest of the application has been minimised.
 For example; the repository classes are "masked" by a simple facade (or adaptor) class, rather than exposing a framework specific repository interface.

+#### User Service
+Responsible for on-boarding and managing internal user accounts.

+#### Rail Service
+Responsible for communicating with external banking rail services; managing and downloading account information.

+#### Notification Service
+Responsible for issuing notifications to users and administrators; via email and REST API.

+#### Audit Service
+Responsible for recording audit events.

-### Documentation
+## Documentation
 The majority of code contains in-line documentation, and most of the sub-modules contain their own README.md file; intended to provide information specific to that module.